No products in the cart.

 Cotton vs. Polyester vs. Silk - When to Use What

 There are key differences between these three types of thread that may make you want to keep all three on hand based on what kind of sewing you enjoy.
+For more specific info on cotton vs. poly thread, check out this post!

 - Cotton Thread is both soft and strong.
 The lack of stretch in cotton thread makes it ideal for quilting projects because it won't lose its shape.
 Cotton also holds up under heat better than polyester thread, so if you’re a speed quilter who puts the petal to the metal, cotton will hold up under the heat of fast friction.